loshionbottle/Writing-Stardew-Dialogue-1.6/WritingContent.md

 # Welcome to WritingContent.md
 Author's Note: I am by no means a professional at creating dialogue.
 However, I have accumulated a lot of knowledge that might benefit others like myself who want to create a dialogue pack but are unsure where to start!
+Please join [my discord server](https://discord.gg/WNEamREvKh) to let me know if you find any issues with this guide!

 # Contents
 - [Creating a Dialogue Modpack](#creating-a-dialogue-modpack)